-Pursuant to Boise City Code 2-18-9 A and B of Boise Municipal Code, the request to demolish a portion of the main dwelling, construct an addition with finished attic space, dormers and side porch is not congruous with the historical, architectural, archeological, educational or cultural aspects of the Historic District because:
+Pursuant to Boise City Code 2-18-9 A and B of Boise Municipal Code, the request to demolish the enclosed front porch, construct a front porch and construct a full basement is congruous with the historical, architectural, archeological, educational or cultural aspects of the historic district because:

-The Secretary of the Interior's Standards for the Treatment of Historic Properties (1995 Edition), the Boise City Design Guidelines for Residential Districts, the North End Plan and the Boise City Comprehensive Plan are references often utilized by the Historic Preservation Commission to determine whether a change is congruous with the historic and architectural qualities of the Historic District.
+The Secretary of the Interior's Standards for the Treatment of Historic Properties (1995 Edition), the Boise City Design Guidelines for Residential Districts, the North End Plan and the Boise City Comprehensive Plan are references often utilized by the Historic Preservation Commission to determine whether a change is congruous with the historic and architectural qualities of the historic district.

-- 1. In order for the Commission to approve a demolition or relocation request at least three out of the five Findings must be met.
-(2-18-9C) Two of the five Findings have been met.
-The site cannot meet landmark status, and the rear addition's demolition will not adversely affect the District or the adjacent properties. - 2.
-The Commission's decision in regard to Certificates of Appropriateness for alterations, as described in 2-18-09 (A), shall be based on six findings as applicable to that property.
-(2-18-11 01) - 1.
-BCC Section 2-18-11.01 A states that the request shall be consistent with the Design Guidelines for Boise City's Historic Districts.
-This application is not in a commercial district.
-This Finding is not applicable. - 2.
-BCC Section 2-18-11.01 B states the request shall be consistent with the Boise City Design Guidelines for Residential Historic Districts.
-This application does not comply with the following guidelines. - i.
+1. In order for the Commission to approve a demolition or relocation request at least three out of the five Findings must be met.
+(2-18-9C) Three of the five Findings have been met.
+The house cannot meet landmark status, the front addition's demolition will not adversely affect the District or the adjacent properties, and the submitted plans will have a positive effect on the District and the adjacent properties.

+- 2. The Commission's decision in regard to Certificates of Appropriateness for alterations, as described in 2-18-09 (A), shall be based on six findings as applicable to that property.
+(2-18-11 01) - A. BCC Section 2-18-11.01 A states that the request shall be consistent with the Design Guidelines for Boise City's Historic Districts.
+This application is not in a commercial district. - B. BCC Section 2-18-11.01 B states the request shall be consistent with the Boise City Design Guidelines for Residential Historic Districts.
+This application does not comply with the following guidelines. - a.
 "Relate rooflines, the pitch, and orientation of the new addition to the primary building."
-(4.1.3) The rooflines of the new building are different than the pyramidal roof of the existing building. - ii.
-"Set back a new addition from the primary façade of the original building to maintain original proportion, massing, size, and scale."
-(4.1.2) Although the new addition is set back from the primary façade of the original building, it does not maintain the building's original proportion, massing or scale.
-The eaves of the addition are much higher than those of the original house and the massing is changed from short and square to long and irregular. - iii.
+(4.1.3) - b.
+"Consider ground or basement additions before the addition of dormer(s).
+Under unique circumstances driven by site constraints, dormer(s) additions should be designed in proportional scale to the original roof and should not visually compete."
+(4.1.8) - c.
 "Maintain proportional lot coverage as found on the neighboring properties of the same block; maximum lot coverage of all buildings should not exceed 30% of the total lot area.
 Minimum open space should be 40% of the total lot area.
 Any exceptions to these percentages will be closely scrutinized."
-(4.1.10) The addition raises the lot coverage to 41%.
+(4.1.10) - C. BCC Section 2-18-11.01 C states the request shall be consistent with The Secretary of the Interior's Standards for Rehabilitation, or other standards as applicable (preservation, restoration or reconstruction.)
+This application is consistent with the Secretary of Interior's Standards for the Treatment of Historic Properties.
+This application does not comply with the following guidelines. - a.
+"Removing or radically changing buildings and their features or site features which are important in defining the overall historic character of the property so that, as a result, the character is diminished is not recommended. (pg.
+102) The front addition is not a site feature that is important in defining the overall historic character of the property.
+Its removal will not diminish the character of the property. - b.
+"Designing and constructing a new feature of a building or site when the historic feature is completely missing, such as an outbuilding, terrace, or driveway.
+It may be based on historical, pictorial, and physical documentation; or be a new design that is compatible with the historic character of the building or site. (pg.
+105) The new porch is a new design that is compatible with the historic character of the site.